Latgyprogorstroy

 Houses built under the projects of the institute has a big safety factor and still are the main living fund of Latvian cities.
 Beside the projects of apartment houses the institute designed the projects of schools, kindergartens, water pipe and sewerage networks.

 Latgyprogorstroy also took part in the construction of the city Slavutych - the new living place for the victims of Chernobyl Nuclear Power Plant accident.

-The main office building of the Latgyprogorstoy was located in Riga at Gorky St. 38 (now Kr.
-Valdemara St.).
+The main office building of the Latgyprogorstoy was located in Riga at Gorky St. 38 (now Krišjāņa Valdemāra iela 38).
 The institute also had the branches in Liepāja and Daugavpils.
 The institute ceased its existence in 1990.
 On the base of the institute was founded public limited company Pilsētprojekts.